wapcaplet/hot-water-by-sunshine/docs/principles.rst

 The water heating system I built has two main components:

-- Solar Collector: A large surface that is heated by the sun
+- :ref:`collector`: A large surface that is heated by the sun
-- Storage Tank: A water tank that stores the accumulated heat
+- :ref:`tank`: A water tank that stores the accumulated heat

 Of course, there's a little more to it than this, but those account for 90% of the materials and effort.
 Here's a diagram showing how it all fits together:

 .. image:: images/system_diagram.png

+The water in the storage tank is only there for collecting and storing heat;
+it's not for drinking!
+Our potable water flows through a heat exchanger immersed in the tank, picking up some of that heat on its way to our regular electric water heater.

+This document will go over the construction of each component.
+First, the :ref:`collector`.